Cartagena's Spanish colonial architecture and Caribbean breezes charm all who enter her fortified walls.

 Getting Around Cartagena

-Old Cartagena is very much a walking city (within a city).
+Old Cartagena is a walkable neighborhood.
 Aside from a taxi to/from the airport or bus station, the area is best explored on foot.

 By Horse & Carriage